Biphobia

 Related Posts:

-2 thoughts on “Biphobia”
+2 Replies to “Biphobia”

 1. Wow, that tumblr….
 I just love the “many bi women end up with men in the long run” meme.
 Well, yeah, statistically one would expect that about half of those who choose long term monogamous relationships would end up with men.
 So that would be “many” I suppose.